ewallace/Ssd1_CRACanalysis_2020/strain_plasmid_info/README.md

 This folder contains information on yeast strain construction for Ssd1 analysis.

 Maps are all in two files, one in snapgene format (`.dna`) and also in plain-text genbank format (`.gb`).
-WE just give the stem of the filename in the tables.
+We just give the stem of the filename in the tables.

-## Plasmid maps for guide RNA plasmids for CRISPR
+## guideRNAPlasmids - Plasmid maps for guide RNA plasmids for CRISPR

 These are the plasmid maps for guide RNA plasmids based on pML104 from [Laughery & Wyrick](https://doi.org/10.1002/cpmb.110).
 Each filename starts with the plasmid id, e.g. pRB0001.